hfoffani/Advanced-Lane-Lines/writeup_report.md

 Then I implemented a sliding windows algorithm to identify the centroids of windows (of size `window_width=50` by `window_height=80`) where the left and the right lane lines have the biggest probability to be in.
 The code is under the cell with the title **Centroids using Sliding Window**.

 It results in two sets of nine (720/80) points each (one for the left lane and one for the right lane.)
+After that I filtered centroids which are more than 50 pixels away from the previous y coordinate centroid.

 Each set has enough points to let numpy fit a second order polynomial using the function `np.polyfit`.
-The boxes representing each centroid can be seen in **Figure 5** above.
+The boxes representing each centroid can be seen in **Figure 5** above (less than nine because some of them were filtered.)

 ![Centroids by Sliding Window][image05]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-According to the tutorial the radius of curvature at any point x of the function x=f(y) is given as follows:
+The radius of curvature at any point x of the function x=f(y) is given as follows:

 $$ {\rm R_{curv}} = \frac{{{{\left[ {1 + {{\left( {\frac{{dy}}{{dx}}} \right)}^2}}  \right]}^{3/2}}}}{{\left| {\frac{{{d^2}y}}{{d{x^2}}}}  \right|}} $$